2017 MLB Mock Draft: 2 Rounds

 Previous Pick: Nick Pratto, 1B, Huntington Beach HS (CA)

 Texas Rangers: Kyle Hurt, P, Torrey Pines HS (CA)

 - Kyle Hurt had 2 relief appearances with 1 save and an ERA of 0.00 as a freshman in 2014.
 Hurt got his first start in 2015 with a 1.66 ERA.
 Hurt started 11 games as a junior going 8-2 with a 1.46 ERA.
+Hurt has a 1.39 ERA as a senior in 2017 so far with a 2-1 record.
 Hurt has excellent command and velocity with his pitches.
 Hurt has a 94-mile per hour 4-seam fast ball along with a deadly sinker.
 Hurt may be high school baseball's version of Jon Lester since he has impressed me on tape with his 4-seamer and sinker with almost the same miles per hour as Lester.
 Hurt does not have Lester's size at 6-4 240 lbs, but he is big for a high school pitcher at 6-3 205 lbs heading into his senior year of high school so he does have time fill out his frame and add enough muscle where he is like Lester size.
 Hurt may be the one player in the back half of this draft that can surge into the top 15, but he needs a strong 2017 season to do that.